 Allergy proof your home for the season, starting with your HVAC.
 Over half of US homeowners do not maintain their HVAC on a yearly basis.
 Though your HVAC is designed to filter out all kinds of allergens, if it hasn’t been cleaned it may be blowing them throughout your home instead.
 It is important to clean your HVAC twice a year, before and after peak use.

 If your HVAC has not been cleaned, there is likely a layer of buildup in the ducts, on the coils and encasing the air filter.
 This buildup may contain pet dander, pollen, dust mites, mold and other common allergens that may irritate your lungs and flare up your sinuses.
 We recommend having your ducts thoroughly cleaned to remove all the mold and allergens that have built up over time.

 RELATED POST: Tips on Improving Indoor Air Quality This Spring

 HEPA Filter for Allergies

 If you have strong allergies, consider changing your filter every month or two rather than the recommended 90 days.
 This will make sure your filter is always fresh and working properly to combat pesky allergens.
-AN HEPA filter will be the best defense against airborne allergens in your home.
-HEPA, or high efficiency particle air, filter provides better resistance against allergens by trapping pollutants in its fine mesh.
+A HEPA filter will be the best defense against airborne allergens in your home.
+HEPA, or high efficiency particle air, filters provides better resistance against allergens by trapping pollutants in a fine mesh.
 Most portable air purifiers you can purchase for your home contain a HEPA filter.
 A portable air purifier together with a clean HVAC can drastically improve the quality of the air in your home this allergy season.